FAQ on Guardianship of Minor Children

 - The sole purpose of the guardianship was to manage the child's finances, and the child's financial assets are exhausted.

-Guardians can also ask a court to be relieved of his or her guardianship, at which point the court will appoint a new guardian.
+Guardians can also ask a court to be relieved of his or her guardianship, and once accepted by the court, the court will appoint a new guardian.

 Guardians ad litem are court-appointed representatives who stand in the shoes of the minor during court proceedings that involve the minor in some way.
 This is common in divorces and disputes regarding estates, or any other situation where the court determines that the minor (or incapacitated adult) cannot successfully represent his or herself.
-Close relatives are the preferred guardians ad litem, but attorneys may also be used.
+Courts may appoint a close relative or a neutral attorney ( guardians ad litem), to advocate for the child's interests.

-Yes, if a child is left something in a person's will, you may need to become the child's guardian.
-Courts are reluctant to hand over financial assets intended for a child to the child's parents.
+Yes, if a child is left something in a person's will, receives a settlement, or is owed money or property above a certain amount, you may need to become the child's guardian.
+Courts may be reluctant to hand over financial assets intended for a child to the child's parents.
 The concern is that parents will misuse a gift that was intended for the child.
 By setting up a guardianship, a legal relationship - and thus a set of obligations - is in place to make the parent legally liable for those assets and their management.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help